hk2906/hk2906.github.io/index.md

 **2022-23: Modelling Supply Chains**

-Created a representation of a supply chain problem in ePrime, such that a constraint solver could be used to find the optimal solution.
+Created a representation of a supply chain problem in EssencePrime, such that a constraint solver could be used to find the optimal solution.

 **2022: Model-Driven Development of Questionnaires**